All Things Stewart Springs

 Easily fostering positive radical uplift in body-mind-spirit when pursued mindfully, the policy was light years cheaper and FASTER than anything as experienced in the Springs's appropriately nature-rich, purifying-intent environment and ratcheted up through the grounds' powerful mineral waters and believed magnifying vortex energies that amplify whatever one is focused on.

 But in eyes of new absentee stewards, such an option had (obviously) made for TOO radical a change.
 Too uncontrollable.
 Too California.
 (Too REAL, perhaps.)
-It made their own shtick look a bit tame, even lame, in comparison to those embracing mindful body freedom and/or otherwise fast-tracking personal and social transformation through a full embrace of natural elements.
+It made their own shtick look a bit tame, even lame, in comparison to those embracing mindful body freedom and/or otherwise fast-tracking personal and social transformation through a full embrace of the natural elements.

 In a nutshell: immediate affordable soul enrichment and body-spirit-mind healing -- once had by anyone entering the realm with a few shekels, an open mind and heart and willingness to embrace nature's wisdom, maybe overcoming lingering exaggerated body self-consciousness (or who didn't get bent out of shape by those who did) -- was being indifferently sacrificed, along with the very bathhouse itself, to a mindset promoting a delayed, pricey kind, led by professionals invested in super-structured, formalized, tell-me-I'm-not-crazy-Doc psychotherapy...